EcoPark & Dog Park

-The EcoPark is a public green area where residents and visitors can enjoy the beautiful natural environment that our community has to offer.
-The Dog Park, nicknamed the Clearview EcoBark, is fully equipped with tunnels, ramps, a drinking water fountain, a dog washing station, leash holders, benches and picnic tables.
+The EcoPark is a public green space where residents and visitors can enjoy the beautiful natural environment that our community has to offer.
+The park has over 3km of accessible trails, one of which loops around a small pond.
+The Community Garden welcomes visitors to walk through their rural garden filled with native perennials and vegetables grown by the Friends of the EcoPark.
+There are also plots available to rent for the season.
+The Dog Park, nicknamed the Clearview EcoBark, is fully equipped with tunnels, a drinking water fountain leash holders, benches and picnic tables.
+The newest feature is the Infinity Pollinator Garden which is planted with native plant and shrub species and has adopted wildlife friendly landscape practices.

 Address: 300 Mowat Street North, Stayner